-Sciatica & Nerve Pain Relief in San Antonio, TX
+Nerve Pain Relief & Sciatica Treatment in San Antonio, TX

 “Why would I see a neurosurgeon if I have pain down my leg?
 Aren’t they brain surgeons?”

 We’ve heard this many, many times.
 Unfortunately, pain can be unspecific, and it may fool you into thinking that discomfort in your elbow, knee or foot is due to muscular or skeletal problems local to those areas.
 This may be incorrect.
-Because all nerves begin in the brain, travel down the spinal cord and then split off to the rest of your body, the physical structure that’s causing pain in your elbow could actually be located in your spine.
+Because all nerves begin in the brain, travel down the spinal cord and then split off to the rest of your body, the physical structure that’s causing pain in your leg (or arm, elbow, etc.) could actually be located in your spine.

-Pinpointing the source of your pain requires years of experience, in-depth training and a thorough understanding of the nervous system.
+Our San Antonio back pain specialists pinpoint the source of your pain with in-depth training, experience and understanding of the nervous system.

 Nerves rarely just start hurting all by themselves.
 There’s typically something irritating them — and multiple conditions can cause similar types of pain.
-Here are just a few of the common nerve conditions we can identify and treat:
+Here are just a few of the common nerve conditions our back surgeons and back pain specialists in San Antonio can identify and treat:

 Sciatica & Other Radiculopathies – Also Known as Radiating Pain

 Radiculopathy can be caused by a number of disc and vertebra conditions.
-Diagnosing and resolving the source of your pain will depend on the cause, and our neurosurgeons and pain management specialists are especially adept at discovering the underlying conditions for nerve pain.
+Diagnosing and resolving the source of your pain will depend on the cause, and our neurosurgical spine surgeons and San Antonio back pain specialists are especially adept at discovering the underlying conditions for nerve pain.
 We’re ready to help, so there’s no reason to wait another minute to resolve your pain.

 Carpal Tunnel Syndrome